Can We Engineer Serendipity to Find True Love? CupidRadar Says Yes

 CupidRadar’s unique offer is to have both a traditional log-in site and mobile apps in order to provide both active and passive dating experiences.

 Active dating and search is available on all of CupidRadar’s services.
-You can search and find matching results and prioritize by location and criteria – the staple method of online dating.
+You can search and find matching results and prioritize by location and criteria – the staple method of online dating, and if you’re also into sexual content, you can go online to find free porn videos besides a romantic partner as well.
 For the passive experience, users set up their profiles and the mobile app monitors their surroundings – and like a concierge for romance, notifications are delivered while the user works, reads, or drink coffee in the background.

 “We felt it was important to provide both kinds of online dating experiences – whether it’s through the app or the site.
 The reality is it works best on the app because your phone is always on and searching as you move around.
 I’d coined the term “CupidConcierge” which also encompasses the idea of user controllability by choosing a max scanning radius and how many emails a day they want, from none to all.
 It’s your dating life – you should have control over it.”